Nasi lemak: Variations

 In Malaysia and Singapore, nasi lemak comes in many variations, as it is prepared by different chefs from different cultures.
 In northwestern Peninsular Malaysia, nasi lemak dishes typically incorporate curry into their recipe.
 The sambal served with the dish varies in spiciness, ranging from mild to very spicy.
 Hawker centres usually wrap the dish in banana leaves to enhance its flavour.
-Roadside stalls sell it ready-packed, known as nasi lemak bungkus, with prices as lows as RM2.00.
+Roadside stalls sell it ready-packed, known as nasi lemak bungkus, with prices as low as RM2.00 ($0.49 USD).